 In 44 BC, Julius Caesar was assassinated shortly after he walked into Pompey’s Hall.
 Mark Antony gave his funeral oration for Caesar while standing on the rostra at the west end of the Forum.
 A funeral pyre was built for Caesar after Antony’s oration, and later Octavian initiated the construction of a temple on site of the pyre.
 The remains of this temple’s altar still stand in the Forum today, and current day Romans leave flowers there in memory of Julius Caesar.

-In the time of Augustus, his best friend and military commander, Marcus Agrippa, took on the task of cleaning the sewers and was not satisfied until he could peronally sail through them from the Forum down to the Tiber.
+In the time of Augustus, his best friend and military commander, Marcus Agrippa, took on the task of cleaning the sewers.
+He was not satisfied until he could personally sail through them from the Forum down to the Tiber.
 He also built the original Pantheon in 27 BC.
 Unfortunately it was destroyed in the great fire of 80 AD.
 It was rebuilt but burned down again in another great fire in 110 AD.
 The emperor Hadrian had it rebuilt in the early part of the second century AD and had Agrippa’s name inscribed on its front face in honor of him.
-It was completed in 127 AD and stands intact today as one of Ancient Rome’s finest buildings.
+It was completed in 127 AD and stands intact today as one of Ancient Rome’s finest and most beautiful buildings.